miketahani/canvas-frames-video/README.md

 - Control various ffmpeg parameters: video quality, color, video file type, etc

+- Currently using inner async functions in WebSocket event handlers because I'm not sure if the `ws` library can gracefully accept/handle async event callbacks – figure this out and clean up the code

 - Explicit command to generate video instead of only doing it when the socket connection is closed